 Coaches don’t always have to be the ones to initiate communication.
 In fact, think of it as a joint responsibility between you and the coach to keep up consistent patterns of communication.
 If you know a coach is interested, keep him in the loop.
 You don’t want to spam a coach with constant contact, but things like a text message telling them about your upcoming schedule, a phone call to check in, or an email of some game footage will go a long way in keeping you fresh in their minds.
 Do your part in making sure there are no major lapses in communication.
 Consistent patterns of communication tell coaches that you are interested.
 If the interest is returned, you will likely find yourself hearing from the coach more often as well.
-Keeping an eye on consistency of communication is important from both ends.
+Consistency of communication is important from both ends.
 Ultimately, it falls on your shoulders to reach out and find out where you stand if all goes quiet on the communication front.
 We explain why here.

 Punctuality shows importance

 This goes hand-in-hand with consistent communication patterns.
 Responding to coaches in a timely manner is a big deal.
 Don’t leave coaches wondering if you are interested because you didn’t get around to responding to their email, text, or phone call in a timely fashion.
 This goes for all schools, including new schools that you have never heard of.
 Respond to everyone the same way you would your dream school.
 Punctuality shows schools that they are a priority of yours.
-You want to programs to be interested in you and they want you to be interested in them.
-Responding in a timely fashion takes care of your end of the bargain.
+You want programs to be interested in you and they want you to be interested in them.
+Responding in a timely fashion takes care of your end of the bargain!

 Honesty is the best policy